nohamelin/xseei/README.md

 I haven't tested the add-on with these applications, and I haven't planned to support them.

+### Original Motivation

+Firefox 45 changed how the search engines installed by the user are stored in disk: instead of plain XML files, a unique compressed and hashed file is used.
+It was in order to provide a better protection against search hijacking, but it made impossible to edit or even inspect the data of these engines to knowledgeable users without the use of additional *ad hoc* tools; even adding a new search engine from the local file system became an awkward task.

 ### Resources

 * [Creating OpenSearch plugins for Firefox | Mozilla Developer Network](https://developer.mozilla.org/en-US/Add-ons/Creating_OpenSearch_plugins_for_Firefox)